jkenlooper/puzzle-massive/docs/deployment.md

 At this point two servers should be running Puzzle Massive with only the older one having traffic.
 The new one should be verified that everything is working correctly by doing some integration testing.
-The next step is to stop the apps on the old server and copy all the data over to the new one puzzle-green server.
+The next step is to stop the apps on the old server and copy all the data over to the new puzzle-green server.

 On the old server; stop the apps and migrate the data out of redis.